seanbreckenridge/mint/README.md

 [`analyze`](./analyze/):

 - has a account/transaction summary, summarizes spending categories over a couple time periods
 - uses the git history to create a graph of account balances over time, removing outliers that might have occurred because of account transfers.

-Need to:

-- create code to define budgets, and compare that against transactions

 ---